where/omg_pull_request/README.md

 * In a screen session run `omg_pull_request`.
 * Enjoy.

+### Configuration

+A detailed specification of the available configuration options can be found in the markdown file located docs/configuration.md.

 ### Example

 You can see an example of a successful pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/1.
 And an example of a failed pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/2.